KristofferStrube/MinimalIJSObjectReferenceExample/README.md

 # MinimalIJSObjectReferenceExample
-Example project showing how modules can be imported.
+Example project showing how javaScript modules can be imported in Blazor.

 There are three example:
 - Importing normally works.